-The third phase will entail a robotic lander (Chang'e 5) that will conduct a lunar sample-return mission.
-The fourth phase, which is planned to run from 2023 to 2027, will consist of more research conducting in the South-Pole Aitken Basin and the construction of a research outpost there.
+The third phase will entail a robotic lander (Chang'e 5) to conduct a lunar sample-return mission.
+The fourth phase, which is planned to run from 2023 to 2027, will consist of more research conducting in the South-Pole Aitken Basin and constructing a research outpost there.

 In 2011, the Tiangong-1 station was launched as part of the program of the same name - which means "Celestial Palace" in Chinese.
-This prototype was designed to test technology and components that would eventually go into the construction of a large space station.
-After spending six and a half years in orbit and being visited by a series of crews, Tiangong-1 deorbited in 2018.
+This prototype was designed to test technology and components that would eventually go into constructing a large space station.
+After spending six and a half years in orbit and being visited by a series of crews, Tiangong-1 was deorbited in 2018.

 Two years prior, Tiangong-2 was launched into orbit.
-Building on the successes of the first, this station was designed to test systems and processes for mid-term space stays and refueling.
-The lessons learned from these two stations will go into the creation of a large modular space station, which is scheduled to begin assembly in 2022.
+Building on the success of the first, this station was designed to test systems and processes for mid-term space stays and refueling.
+The lessons learned from these two stations will inform the creation of a large modular space station, which is scheduled to begin assembly in 2022.

-Through its many accomplishments, China has established itself as the third largest space power.
+Through its many accomplishments, China has established itself as the third-largest space power.
 And in the future, it has many bold plans which could put it on par with the United States and Russia.
-Foremost among these are plans to conduct crewed lunar missions and the creation of a long-term space station in orbit.
+Foremost among these are plans to conduct crewed lunar missions and create a long-term space station in orbit.

 As of 2019, China began reviewing preliminary studies for a crewed lunar landing mission (to take place in the 2030s) and cooperate with international partners to build an outpost near the lunar south pole (the proposed International Moon Village).